 Finally, you are legally required to designate a registered agent to accept legal documents on behalf of your business.
 You should choose a registered agent now so that you are prepared to appoint your agent on the proper filing.

 Why Hire Nevada Registered Agent LLC?

-- Privacy: When we form your LLC, we can use our name and address on your Articles of Organization and keep your private information off the public record.
+- Privacy: When we form your LLC, we can use our name and Nevada business address on your Articles of Organization and keep your private information off the public record.
 This will save your personal address from being in the public eye, as well as from copious amounts of neverending junk mail for years to come.

 - Expertise: Nevada business filings are confusing.
 Very confusing.
 We can handle every aspect of your formation and initial maintenance and ensure that you don’t miss a single step.